microsoft-healthcare-madison/demo-auc-app/codelab.md

 - Delete the selected order and reason, if any are selected.
 - Type `congenital heart` into the 'Search reasons' box and select the top suggestion.
-- Notice how a card has appeared on the left side of the screen.
+- Notice how a card has appeared on the lower left side of the screen.
 - Select the `pama-imaging` service from the drop-down on the right, if not already selected.
 - Observe the structure of the Card definition within the `Response` message in the CDS Developer Panel.
 This card was generated *by* the `pama-imaging` CDS service, which is running remotely at <https://fhir-org-cds-services.appspot.com>.